vrabac/vrabac.github.io/khadasvim.md

 ## Know Problems:
 - [ ] USB is not supported on the mainline Linux Kernel yet, see [linux-meson](http://linux-meson.com/doku.php#wip) (Khadas VIM uses the S905X SoC, also called GXL -> USB is still work-in-progress)
 - [x] WiFi problem reported, solved with Heiner Kallweit patch, more about can be be found [here](http://lists.infradead.org/pipermail/linux-amlogic/2017-June/003864.html).
+[Mainline commit](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=24835611a96e9b41ad57dd5024915106293be7e9).
 - [ ] Ethernet problems: sometimes detected only as 10Mbps and with 4.12-rc4 download will stall and SSH session would be disconnected.
 Reported [here](http://lists.infradead.org/pipermail/linux-amlogic/2017-June/003939.html)

 ## Authors and docummentation: